-Driven by a common passion for Turkish Ottoman music, Tristan Driessens, Ruben Tenenbaum and Simon Leleux had a rigorous musical training allowing them to travel through the East Mediterranean to meet their masters and fellow musicians.
+Driven by a common passion for Turkish Ottoman music, Tristan Driessens, Ruben Tenenbaum and Simon Leleux had a rigorous musical training allowing them to travel through the east Mediterranean to meet their masters and fellow musicians.
 When Seyir Trio was created in 2016, it was originally designed to be a reduced formation of the Lâmekân Ensemble.
-However the trio’s identity was soon revealed thanks to the strong human and musical affinities these musicians share when performing together.
-Every instrument – violin, oud and doholla (bass darbuka) – is played with solistic flair, enhancing both rhythm and melody.
-Seyir Trio reveals a rather remarkable story: three restless companions who found their way through the labyrinths of a foreign musical idiom.
-In this album, they welcome Tcha Limberger’s delicate violin and double bass.
+However, the trio’s identity was soon revealed thanks to the strong human and musical affinities these musicians share when performing together.
+Displaying their understanding of music and aesthetics with a modern approach, they express both freedom and deep respect towards the music which has been transmitted to them.
+Every instrument – violin, oud and doholla (bass derbouka) – is played with soloistic flair, enhancing both rhythm and melody.
+With unbridled surrender, virtuosity as well as a touch of humor, Seyir reveals a rather remarkable story: three restless companions who found their way through the labyrinths of a foreign musical idiom.

-- “A true pleasure to listen to and at the same time a fresh, heart-warming ode to this extraordinary Oriental music.
+“A true pleasure to listen to and at the same time a fresh, heart-warming ode to this extraordinary oriental music.
 Listen tip for the more adventurous listeners.”
-Writtin in Music
+Written in Music.

-- “Intimate and virtuoso music in which each instrumentalist takes the lead in turn.”
-Folkcorner Den Appel, Marc Vandemoortele.
+“intimate and virtuoso music in which each instrumentalist takes the lead in turn.”
+Marc Vandemoortele.